cjsauer/genetic-sandbox/docs.md

 <a name="GridRenderer"></a>

 ## GridRenderer ⇐ <code>[ISystem](#ISystem)</code>
-Used to draw a hexagonal border around all tiles in the grid
+Renders a hexagonal border around all tiles in the grid

 **Kind**: global class
 **Extends:** <code>[ISystem](#ISystem)</code>